 - Landfill #1 is developed in the Portage RSF (Figure 2).
 This landfill consists of multiple sub landfills that are built and buried according to the evolution of the RSF.
-As the RSF evolves, the elevation and location of the sub landfills change; and - Landfill #2 will be developed at the top of the Portage RSF during Meadowbank closure.
+As the RSF evolves, the elevation and location of the sub landfills change.
+Landfill #1 will be used during operation and progressive closure.
+Based on capacity and site conditions, the Landfill #1 could also be used in closure.; and - Landfill #2 will be developed at the top of the Portage RSF during Meadowbank closure.

 While the preferred landfill location is the top of the Portage RSF (minimizing the disturbed area), such a landfill would hinder waste rock placement during mining activities.
-Thus Landfill #1 will be developed first and serve as the non-hazardous waste disposal site for the life of operation.
-For the closure of the mine, Landfill #2 will serve as the non-hazardous waste disposal site.
+Landfill #2 could present less capacity for waste disposal, based on waste rock placement on top of the Portage RSF.
+Thus Landfill #1 will be developed first and serve as the non-hazardous waste disposal site for the life of operation, for progressive closure and possibly for closure.
+Landfill #2 will serve as the non-hazardous waste disposal site for closure, based on capacity requirements.